 - Failure to meet the minimum activity requirements may result in dismissal from the Program.

 Members of the Santa Clara Fire Department, while on-duty and/or in uniform, represent the City of Santa Clara as well as the Fire Department.
 While on duty, members of the department shall be neat, clean, and maintain a professional appearance at all times.
-Tattoos/brands are permissible as long as they are not visible while wearing an approved Santa Clara Fire Department class of uniform.
-Tattoos/brands located above the clavicles are prohibited.
-Tattoos located below the wrist are prohibited.
-All tattoos/brands must be completely covered at all times while on duty.
-If an employee has a visible tattoo from the cuff of a short sleeve shirt down, it must be covered at all times while on duty or when representing the Department in any official capacity.
+All reserve firefighters must meet Santa Clara Fire Department's Grooming Policy.

 Application And Selection ProcessApplication